-Study on the sustainability of the bYo yoga mat
+Study on the Sustainability of the bYo Yoga Mat

-Yoga and sustainability
+Yoga and Sustainability

-Consideration of CO2 equivalents
+Accounting for CO2 equivalents

 Comparison with other materials

-Properties of the cork material
+Properties of Cork

-In principle, sequestration is taken into account in the results of these studies.
-This means that the CO₂ effect of the entire cork forest stand is included in the calculations.
-According to another study, however, it is questionable whether and to what extent sequestration should be taken into account.
+In general, the results of these studies take carbon sequestration into account.
+This means that the CO₂ impact of the entire cork oak forest is included in the calculations.According toanother study, however, it is questionable whether and to what extent carbon sequestration should be taken into account.

-The weighting of origin
+The Importance of Origin

 bYo is carbon negative!

-With a value of -4.93 kg CO₂ , we are carbon negative.
-To explain: a product is CO₂-neutral if the amount of emissions released into the atmosphere corresponds to the amount of CO₂ emissions removed from the atmosphere.
+With a value of -4.93 kgCO₂, wearecarbon negative.
+To explain: a product is considered carbon neutral when the amount of emissions released into the atmosphere equals the amount of CO₂ emissions removed from the atmosphere.
 The impact is neutral, zero.
-The so-called "carbon negative" goes one step further: because "carbon negative" is a product at the point in time when the amount of emissions removed from the atmosphere is greater than the amount of emissions released into the atmosphere.
+The so-called “carbon negative” goes one step further: a product is “carbon negative” when the amount of emissions removed from the atmosphere is greater than the amount of emissions released into the atmosphere.
 The latter applies to our bYo yoga mat.

 1 https://kork.de/wp-content/uploads/2019/12/Von_der_Korkeiche_zum_Kork.pdf